Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots

-Alternatively, it is important for robots to autonomously learn the relationship between objects and places only from the robot's observation.
-Abdo et al. developed a system to estimate object pair candidates according to the user preference by collaborative filtering~\cite{ref:abdo2015robot}.
-In particular, a scenario of their study was a tidy-up task where groceries items had to be sorted and placed on shelves, and toys in boxes.
-Additionally, by grouping the object arrangements in the shelf based on the preference of the object pairs predicted by spectral clustering, it is possible to reproduce these object arrangements on the shelf when tidying up.
-However, although it is possible to arrange objects according to each home specificity, it is not realistic to investigate the preferences of object pairs for each user for every tidy-up destination, including places other than shelves and boxes.
-By contrast, our study proposes a model that learns the desired positions of the objects in a tidied situation only from the sensor information of the robot in each environment.
+{ Additionally, it is important for robots to learn the relationships between the objects and the places only from observations, without inconveniencing the users in advance.
+Abdo et al. developed a system to estimate the object arrangements in a shelf from object pair candidates based on the user preference by collaborative filtering and spectral clustering~\cite{ref:abdo2015robot}.
+Although it is possible to arrange objects based on home specificity, it is unrealistic to investigate the preferences of object pairs for each user for every destination, including places besides shelves and boxes.
+Liang et al. proposed an end-user robot programming system for a robotics shelf arrangement task~\cite{Liang2018}.
+In this case, a user has to teach a robot the task goals and actions by demonstration through a graphical user interface.
+Hatori et al. proposed a robotic system that can manipulate an object to an intended box by interactive natural dialogue~\cite{ref:hatori2018interactively}.
+However, the positions to move objects to are provided manually, and the system cannot adapt depending on the place to tidy up.
+By contrast, our model learns the desired positions of the objects in a tidied scenario autonomously from sensor observation in each environment. }